freerange/site/soups/weeknotes/week-373.snip.markdown

 ## GFR

 As usual we just about stayed on top of the usual company admin.
-The only thing worthy of note was that we filled up our company Dropbox account.
+Chris filed our VAT return and finished splitting up the documents we had scanned by Mailboxes Etc at the end of last year.

+We also ran out of space in our company Dropbox account.
 We mainly use Google Drive these days, but we still keep a few things in Dropbox.
 Chris noticed that our Trello backups were taking up most of the space, so he deleted a bunch of them and created a new Harmonia task to remind us to regularly delete older ones.

 Until next time.